Derkades/rmp-playback-server/docs/API.md

 ## POST `/stop`

 Stop music, if currently playing.
+Nothing happens if no music is playing.

+## POST `/pause`

+Pauses music.
+Nothing happens if music is already paused or no music is playing.

+## POST `/play`

+If music is paused, playback is resumed.
+If no music was playing, a new track is loaded and started.

-## POST `/start`
+## POST `/next`

-Start music.
-If already playing, stop current playback and start playing a new track.
+A new track is loaded from the next playlist, and started.